ElliotKillick/qubes-video-companion/README.md

 - One-way only communication from the video sending machine to the video receiving machine thus guaranteeing the security of the sender
     - This is crucial because the sender, typically `sys-usb`, has a lot of exposed hypervisor and hardware attack surface
         - This is due to having all USB devices in the form of the entire [USB controller PCI device](https://www.qubes-os.org/doc/device-handling-security/#pci-security) passed through to it
-        - Additionally, for PCI passthrough `sys-usb` must be an HVM (as opposed to a PVH) domain which is far more complex and has proven to be the source of many more bugs
+        - Additionally, for PCI passthrough `sys-usb` must be an HVM (as opposed to a PVH) domain which is far more complex and has proven to be the source of many more vulnerabilities in the Xen hypervisor
         - These vulnerabilities are very real and common, case in point:
+            - XSA-373 of [QSB #069-2021](https://github.com/QubesOS/qubes-secpack/blob/master/QSBs/qsb-069-2021.txt): "`A malicious guest may be able to elevate its privileges to that of the host, cause host or guest Denial of Service (DoS), or cause information leaks.`"
             - XSA-325 of [QSB #063-2020](https://github.com/QubesOS/qubes-secpack/blob/master/QSBs/qsb-063-2020.txt): HVM domains such as `sys-usb` may cause a use-after-free leading to a crash for which privilege escalation cannot be ruled out
             - XSA-337 of [QSB #059-2020](https://github.com/QubesOS/qubes-secpack/blob/master/QSBs/qsb-059-2020.txt): "`A malicious HVM with a PCI device (such as sys-net or sys-usb in the default Qubes OS configuration) can potentially compromise the whole system.`"
             - XSA-321 of [QSB #058-2020](https://github.com/QubesOS/qubes-secpack/blob/master/QSBs/qsb-058-2020.txt): A vulnerability with the same level of impact as the previous one this time only affecting Intel processors